Musical film

 The musical film was a natural development of the stage musical.
 Typically, the biggest difference between film and stage musicals is the use of lavish background scenery which would be impractical in a theater.
 Musical films characteristically contain elements reminiscent of theater; performers often treat their song and dance numbers as if there is a live audience watching.
 In a sense, the viewer becomes the deictic audience, as the performer looks directly into the camera and performs to it.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Musical film" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Musical film" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools